learn-co-curriculum/dsc-scraping-images/README.md

 ## Introduction

 You've definitely started to hone your skills at scraping now!
 With that, let's look at another data format you're apt to want to pull from the web: images!
-In this lesson, you'll see how to save images from the web as well as display them in a pandas DataFrame for easy perusal!
+In this lesson, you'll see how to save images from the web as well as display them in a Pandas DataFrame for easy perusal!

 ## Objectives

 You will be able to:

-* Save Images from the Web
+* Select specific elements from HTML using Beautiful Soup
-* Display Images in a Pandas DataFrame
+* Identify and scrape images from a web page

 ## Grabbing an HTML Page